sjain882/Blender-Plugins/README.md

 Created by me - for all selected objects, deletes their materials and adds a new blank Principled BSDF nodes material.
 Can be needed to fix some material things when copying models from Blender 27x sessions to 28x sessions.

+WARNING: Mostly intended for fresh blends where you copy a set of models freshly imported from a 2.7x blend to a 2.8x blend.
+This purges all orphaned data blocks and can be destructive.

 Select the objects you wish to apply this action to then access "Refresh materials" from the spacebar action menu to use it.